 Oak is a natural product and therefore each individual piece will be different in appearance and will vary slightly in colour and grain.
 Our character grade beams may well already contain knots, surface cracks, pin holes and waney edges and cracks would be expected to develop further once they acclimatise to a new environment after purchase.
 Although our beams are air dried, it also is not unusual for the oak to develop further shrinkage and movement as it continues to dry and adjust to your property’s temperature.
 If your beam is going to go above a fire, log burner, fire or intense heat, we recommend that the heat should be gradually increased over a period of a week or more if possible.

 Please ensure that your beam is taken out of its wrapping immediately after receiving delivery to allow it to breathe and adjust.

 We do not pre-drill beams as customers will need to ensure that fixings are secured to the wall are in the correct place.
-The beam sizes listed above are starting sizes and will decrease approximately 10mm during the planing and sanding process.

 Depending on your choice of beam size, we will send you straight brackets, T-Shape Brackets or keyhole brackets.
 Should you have a preference, please leave a note in the ‘Order Notes’ section of the checkout when purchasing your oak beam.